mariogj/lanyon/getting.md

 What can you do with MSS?

 * Simulate or load any 3D scenario including animated models (pedestrians, cars...)
-* Multiple cameras syncronizhed with independient streams
+* Generate independient streams from multiple cameras syncronizhed
-* Customizable cameras in real-time (fps, location, resolution, FOV...)
+* Customize cameras in real-time (fps, location, resolution, FOV...)
-* 3D models with Artificial Intelligence or custom events
+* Add Artificial Intelligence to 3D models or create custom events
+* Repeat an interest situation as many times as you need

 ## How it works

 Do you have experience with OpenCV?
 Then, you will understand our application quickly.
 Let´s see an example.
+We are working on a people detection algorithm.